jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

             #     self.x/self.y
             # )
     ```
-    the terminal reveals passing tests, and we now have a way to `catch` Exceptions when testing, which allows us to confirm that code raises an error and allow our other tests to continue when they encounter expected failures
+    the terminal reveals passing tests, and we now have a way to `catch` Exceptions when testing, which allows us to confirm that the code raises an error, and allows our other tests to continue when we encounter the expected failure

 - <span style="color:orange">**REFACTOR**</span>: make it better
-    we can update `test_division` to test other division cases when the divisor is not 0 by adding a condition
+    we can update `test_division` to test other division cases when the divisor is not 0 by making sure our random variable `y` is never 0
     ```python
         def test_division(self):
             with self.assertRaises(ZeroDivisionError):